webaware/ssl-insecure-content-fixer/readme.txt

 = 1.7.1, 2013-03-13 =

-* fixed: is_ssl() test checks to ensure test page was actually loaded via SSL
+* fixed: is_ssl() test checks to ensure test page was actually loaded via HTTPS

 = 1.7.0, 2013-03-13 =